VoxQuery/AI-tool-/README.md

 # VoxQuery - Digital Food Waste Tracker

-A full-stack web application designed to minimize food waste by tracking grocery purchases, predicting expiry dates, sending smart alerts, and suggesting recipes for items about to expire.
+A AI based web application designed to minimize food waste by tracking grocery purchases, predicting expiry dates, sending smart alerts, and suggesting recipes for items about to expire.

 ## Features